Modern Meditation: How Zen Practices are Being Integrated into Western Society

 Zen’s Growing Presence in Western Life

-Zen in Mental Health
+Zen in Mental Health Settings

-Zen in the Workplace
+Zen in Professional Environments

-Zen in Everyday Life
+Zen in Daily Life

 The Path Forward: How Zen Can Enhance Your Life